AGTTeam/VampireTranslation/README.md

 # Vampire Translation
+This repository is for the tool used to translate the game.
+If you're looking for the English patch, click [here](http://www.romhacking.net/translations/6369/).
 ## Setup
 Create a "data" folder and copy the rom as "vampire.nds" in it.
 ## Run from binary